kavinvkannan/magicbox/README.md

 * node version 10.13.0 or above.

 # Node
-This project is using that v10.13.0 LTS supported version of node
+This project is using v10.13.0 LTS supported version of node

 # Development